jy0205/LaVIT/LaVIT/README.md

 ## Examples

 ### High Quality Text-to-Image Creation.
-LaVIT can synthesis **high quality (up to 1024 * 1024)**, **muliple aspect ratios**, and **high aesthetics** images based on the given image prompt, whose image generation ablility is competitive with state-of-the-art image generators (Parti, SDXL, and DALLE-3).
+LaVIT can synthesize **high quality (up to 1024 * 1024)**, **muliple aspect ratios**, and **high aesthetics** images based on the given image prompt, whose image generation ablility is competitive with state-of-the-art image generators (Parti, SDXL, and DALLE-3).
 The following are some examples.

 <div align="center">
   <img src="assets/text2image.png"/>